 Once you identify subjects in which you are scoring in the 40th percentile or lower, you want to return to those subjects.
 Re-watch portions of the lecture, consult the Conviser Mini Review or dive into your outlines if necessary.
 Consider using a different study tool than what you chose initially.
 Mixing up your bar prep learning activities can help the information sink in differently and has been proven to raise scores.

 A few weeks before your actual bar exam, you’ll have the opportunity to take the BARBRI Simulated MBE.
 This exam mentally and physically prepares you for the real thing.

 In fact, just experiencing the BARBRI Simulated MBE statistically increases your chances of passing your bar exam.

-After completing the simulation, you will also get a Pass Predictor score report that shows your overall percentile rank – where you sit on the bar exam curve compared to everyone else preparing for your state exam – as well as your percentile rank in each subject and subtopic.
-With enough time to act upon the results.
+After completing the simulation, you will receive a Pass Predictor score report that shows your overall percentile rank and where you sit on the bar exam curve compared to everyone else preparing for your bar exam broken down by MBE topic and subtopic.

 You will take this valuable feedback, and your remaining study time, to focus on the areas that need your attention most so you will have the greatest chance of succeeding come exam day.